TypeStrong/typedoc/site/development/index.md

 ### JSON Output

-Docs to come - TypeDoc's JSON output is defined according to serializers which support some or all reflections.
+TypeDoc can produce JSON output which can be consumed by other tools.
+The format of this JSON is defined by the {@link JSONOutput.ProjectReflection} interface.
+If plugins want to cause custom properties to be included in the output JSON, they can achieve this by adding a serializer to {@link Serializer }.
+If custom properties are added, they should generally also be revived with a {@link Deserializer} so that they can be used with TypeDoc's packages mode.

 ### HTML Output

-See [Development/Themes](./themes.md) for creating a theme.
+See [Custom Themes](./themes.md) for creating a theme.